Model 6527B and 6537A Starflow QSD

 Ultrasonic Doppler Principle in Quadrature Sampling Mode is utilised to measure water velocity.
 The 6527 Instrument transmits ultrasonic energy through its epoxy casing into the water.
 Suspended sediment particles or small gas bubbles in the water reflect some of the transmitted ultrasonic energy back to the 6527 Instrument’s ultrasonic receiver instrument that processes this received signal and calculates the water velocity.

-The Unidata 6515 Barometric Reference is a barometric reference module which is used with the Starflow QSD instruments to correct the pressure sensor depth sensor readings for atmospheric pressure variations.
+The Unidata 6515 Barometric Reference is a barometric reference module that is used with the Starflow QSD instruments to correct the pressure sensor depth sensor readings for atmospheric pressure variations.

-Another alternative to this barometric reference could also be to consult the local weather service and obtain the current barometric pressure for the geographical location that the Starflow QSD Instrument is deployed and use those readings as a depth compensation factor in an end system where the velocity and depth data is being stored.
+Another alternative to this barometric reference could also be to consult the local weather service and obtain the current barometric pressure for the geographical location where the Starflow QSD Instrument is deployed and use those readings as a depth compensation factor in the end system where the velocity and depth data is being stored.

 Material: Epoxy-sealed body, Marine Grade 316 Stainless Steel Mounting Bracket